ManticoreProject/manticore/README.md

   The field `minorgc-alloc` corresponds to the number of bytes allocated in the nursery.
 Divide by 2^30 = 1073741824 to get GiB.

-  3. The percentage of data promoted from the **nursery to the major heap** (65.6%) is in the plot `gcstats/analyze_toy_gc_minor_live_pct.pdf`
+  3. The percentage of live data copied from the **nursery to the old space** (65.6%) is in the plot `gcstats/analyze_toy_gc_minor_live_pct.pdf`

-  4. The percentage of data promoted from the **major heap to the global heap** (40%) is in `gcstats/analyze_toy_gc_major_live_pct.pdf`.
+  4. The percentage of live data copied from the **old space to the global heap** (40%) is in `gcstats/analyze_toy_gc_major_live_pct.pdf`.

   5. The volume of data allocated for **linked-frame stacks** for `ack` is